MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 ### Compliance

-**GDPR**: PlayFab is committed to providing features that help you to be GDPR compliant and providing you with the hooks you need to allow players to review and delete their data.
+**GDPR**: PlayFab is committed to providing (1) features that help you be GDPR compliant and (2) the hooks you need to allow players to review and delete their data.

-**COPPA**: PlayFab is in use today by COPPA compliant games.
+**COPPA**: As with GDPR, PlayFab features are designed to give developers a clear path to COPPA compliance.

 ## SDKs